 And with innovation comes choice, and with choice comes uncertainty and constant evaluation.
 When technology changes so quickly, many are left with gear that's quickly yielded obsolete, cumbersome, or even worse – inaccurate.

 Here at PowerTap we've been leading the industry for over 18 years, and we're not stopping anytime soon.
-That's why we're offering a cycling power meter trade-in from February 17 – 27th.

 The Evolution of PowerTap